BAARD: Blocking Adversarial Examples by Testing for Applicability, Reliability and Decidability: Baard : Blocking Adversarial Examples

-\subsection{Reliability Stage}

-Once the Applicability Stage confirms that a compound is suitable for the classifier, the Reliability Stage in AD checks if the model can make a reliable prediction.
-If a compound is similar to other compounds with the same predicted activity, we can trust the prediction more than if the compound was very different.

-The concept from AD can be directly mapped to the adversarial defence case: we can measure the reliability of predictions from the classifier based on the knowledge available to the classifier.
-In other words, we can construct a reliability metric using the training data.
+\subsubsection{Reliability Stage.}

+Given a compound, this stage quantifies the relevance of information available to the model in chemistry.
+We implement this stage by examining the input locally using the compound's neighbors in the training set.
+Unlike the previous stage, which considered each input feature independently, this stage accounts for all features together using the neighborhood relationship.

-Adversarial examples often minimise the perturbation while forcing the model to make classification errors, such that they move the benign examples to somewhere near the decision boundary as shown in Figure \ref{fig:s2}.
-Thereby, the predicted label changes and the example is possibly far away from its new in-class neighbours.
-The reliability test is based on the above adversarial examples often leading to higher distance between an adversarial example and its neighbours than the empirical distance from the training set.
+Adversarial examples aim to minimize the perturbation while forcing the model to make classification errors \cite{goodfellow2015explaining}.
+This moves the legitimate input closer to the decision boundary, causing the predicted label to change and potentially placing the example far away from its new in-class neighbors.
+The reliability test is based on the distances between adversarial examples and their neighbors.
+These distances are often higher than the distances between legitimate examples and their neighbors.

-For \textsc{Baard}, we design a reliability test that utilises multiple nearest neighbour models.
-Let $C$ be the number of output classes.
-For an example $x$ to be tested, let $N^c_k(x)$ be the $k$-nearest neighbours of $x$ within the set of training samples belonging to class $c$.
-We train $C$ $k$-NN models; each model capturing the neighbourhood relations of the training data within one class.
-We use ball-tree to build these models as it is efficient on finding $k$-nearest neighbours even in large and high-dimensional datasets.
-Once we established $C$ ball-trees, we estimate the mean distances in $N^c_k(x)$ for each class.

-An appropriate distance metric should be used when measuring nearest neighbours.
-The Euclidean metric ($L_2$-norm) well suited for numerical data.
-As suggested in \cite{aggarwal2001surprising}, as the dimensions of the data grow, Manhattan metric ($L_1$-norm) becomes more stable.
-Cosine distance has shown more robust results in speech recognition and natural language processing (NLP) tasks \cite{dehak2010cosine}.
-Special distance metrics can be crafted to deal with all kinds of data, e.g. categorical data.
-As we compare \textsc{Baard} on numeric datasets here, we choose $L_2$ distance.
-Note that most defence techniques do not provide the opportunity to choose a custom metric and therefore restrict themselves to certain data types.

-In order to test a sample, we compute the mean L$_2$ distance in $N^{\hat{c}}_k(x)$, where $\hat{c}$ is the prediction from the classifier, since the true label is unknown.
-If the mean distance of its neighbours is above a threshold (the quantile $q$), the Reliability Stage rejects this example.
-Algorithm~\ref{alg:baard2} elaborates the details.